 In 2008, Sanofi joined forces with the World Association of Social Psychiatry (WASP) to set up the Fight Against STigma (FAST) program.
 Through the FAST program, as well as via a partnership with the Institute of Epidemiology and Tropical Neurology (IENT , UMR 1094 Inserm), we have launched initiatives in over 20 countries in Africa, Asia and South America.
 Developed with local health authorities, local experts and health professionals, patient associations and NGOs, these programs aim to improve access to care for patients with mental disorders or epilepsy in low-and middle-income countries.
 They are based on training health workers, raising public awareness, educating patients and their families.
 Thanks to these initiatives, thousands of patients who were previously neglected and excluded are seeking medical help and receiving treatment so they are able to resume a normal life with their families.

 To date, over 8,470 healthcare workers have been trained, over 2 million people have been reached through awareness and educational activities, and over 101,000 people with mental illness or epilepsy have been diagnosed and/or treated.

 New initiatives have recently been launched in Myanmar, Mali and Bolivia to further tackle the burden of mental disorders and help build crucial capacity.

 Improving access to mental health care in Myanmar

-"Sanofi is strongly committed to improving access to quality care for patients suffering from mental disorders in developing countries.
+"Sanofi is strongly committed to improving access to quality care for patients suffering from mental disorders in low- and middle-income countries.
 Our actions are also aimed at combating discrimination against these patients and ensuring they are integrated in the healthcare system."

 for more information